-- Affordable housing: Housing for which persons and families pay 30 percent or less of their annual income, where such income is less than or equal to the area median income for the town, as determined by the U.S. Department of Housing and Urban Development - Alcoholic beverage: All spirituous and intoxicating liquors, as defined in the Connecticut General Statutes. - Alteration: As applied to a building or structure: - a.
+- Affordable housing: Dwelling units to be sold at, or below prices which will preserve the units as affordable housing, as defined in Section 8-39a, for persons and families whose income is less than or equal to eighty percent of the area median income or eighty percent of the state median income, whichever is less. - Alcoholic beverage: All spirituous and intoxicating liquors, as defined in the Connecticut General Statutes. - Alteration: As applied to a building or structure: - a.
 A change or rearrangement in the structural parts; - b.
 An enlargement or reduction, whether horizontally or vertically; or - c.
 The moving from one location or position to another. - Antenna(s): A device used in communications which transmits or receives telecommunications or radio signals.
 Examples include panel, whip and dish antennas. - Area, building: Total of areas taken on a horizontal plane at the main grade level of and terraces. - Area, site: The total area within the property lines of a site excluding external streets. - Basement: That portion of a building that is partly or completely below grade (see Story Above Grade).
 The definition of cellar shall be interchangeable with the term Basement.
 This definition shall remain consistent with the CT Adopted Building Code. - Basement Wall.
 The opaque portion of a wall that encloses one side of a basement and has an average below grade wall area that is 50 percent or more of the total opaque and non-opaque area of that enclosing side.
-This definition shall remain consistent with the CT Adopted Building Code. - Beer: Any beverage obtained by the alcoholic fermentation of an infusion or decoction of barley, malt and hops in drinking water, as per Connecticut General Statutes \$30-1. - Bed and breakfast accommodations: An establishment offering transient lodging accommodations to the general public operated by a resident manager, with a maximum of five guestrooms, with the serving of meals limited to breakfast for guests. - Billboard: A sign which directs attention to a business, commodity, service or entertainment conducted, sold, offered or manufactured at a location other than the premises on which the sign is located. - Brew Pub: An establishment whose sole use is for: - (1) the manufacturing, storage and bottling of beer;
+This definition shall remain consistent with the CT Adopted Building Code. - Beer: Any beverage obtained by the alcoholic fermentation of an infusion or decoction of barley, malt and hops in drinking water, as per Connecticut General Statutes §30-1. - Bed and breakfast accommodations: An establishment offering transient lodging accommodations to the general public operated by a resident manager, with a maximum of five guestrooms, with the serving of meals limited to breakfast for guests. - Billboard: A sign which directs attention to a business, commodity, service or entertainment conducted, sold, offered or manufactured at a location other than the premises on which the sign is located. - Brew Pub: An establishment whose sole use is for: - (1) the manufacturing, storage and bottling of beer;